Mr Wendt Suffers From Diabetes

 1. Can diabetes be prevented?

 For Type 2 diabetes, prevention is often possible through lifestyle modifications.
 Maintaining a healthy weight, engaging in regular physical activity (at least 150 minutes of moderate exercise per week), and adopting a balanced diet rich in fiber and low in processed foods can significantly reduce risk.
 Studies show that even a 5-7% weight loss can delay or prevent Type 2 diabetes in high-risk individuals.
-However, Type 1 diabetes is autoimmune and cannot be prevented, though early detection can improve outcomes.
+Even so, Type 1 diabetes is autoimmune and cannot be prevented, though early detection can improve outcomes.

 2. What are the long-term complications of unmanaged diabetes?